 While divorce perhaps doesn’t have the same stigma connected to it as it once did, the practice is still a touchy subject in many parts of America.
 Indeed, as we will see throughout the article, it has changed drastically in law as well as in the attitudes of the general population across the history of the country.

-What was once a forbidden practice and only every used as a last resort is now very common.
+What was once a forbidden practice and only ever used as a last resort is now very common.
 The medium length of marriage in the US these days is around 11 years, and divorce rates have been rising steadily throughout the 20th century.
 Some 29% of marriages will suffer some form of ‘disruption’ and in many cases lead to a divorce.

-However how has divorce law changed over time?
+However, how has divorce law changed over time?

 Even before the United States officially became the nation that we know it as today divorce was a hot topic in the colonies.

-One of the earliest instances of a divorce law was in the Colony of Massachusetts Bay, who created a judicial tribunal that dealt with divorce matters in 1629.
+One of the earliest instances of divorce law was in the Colony of Massachusetts Bay, which created a judicial tribunal that dealt with divorce matters in 1629.
 This legislative body was allowed to grant divorces on the basis of adultery, desertion, bigamy and in many cases impotence as well.
 In the North, the colonies adopted their own approaches that made divorce available whereas the southern colonies did all they could to prevent the act even if they did have legislation in place.

 After 1776, divorce law was less restrictive.
 Hearing divorce cases took the legislature away from what they deemed as more important work, so it was handed to the judiciary where it remains today.
 The big problem at the time, for women, at least, was that they were a legal non-entity in the sense that it was difficult for them to claim ownership of property or financial assets which worked against them in the case of a divorce.